Christiana High School: Curriculum

 CHS' curriculum focuses on agricultural and health sciences.
 In accordance with the State of Delaware, Christiana students must complete the following credits to be eligible for graduation: 4.5 credits of electives; 4 credits of English and math; 3 credits of science and social studies; 2 language credits; 1 credit of physical education and an additional science or social studies course; and 0.5 health credit.
 They must also complete the Senior Project and Student Success Plan (SSP) 3 credits of the Career Pathways program.
 Seniors are required to complete a cross-disciplinary research project.

 In 2004, the Christina School District was awarded a federal grant to create smaller learning communities to help improve the overall high school experience for students.
 CHS was named a National Blue Ribbon School in 1984.

 Honors Academy

 On January 5, 2017, CHS announced that they would open a middle school alongside the normal high school.
 Unlike the high school, the middle school is purely a honors academy, with no connected standard middle school.
 When opened in 2017 only 6th graders would join, the following year, they would also accept 7th, and in 2019, they would finally accept 8th graders.
 Unlike a standard middle school, classes would be at a high school level, and students enrolled could earn college credits while still in middle school.
-The honors academy continues until the 12th grade, and students who stay in the school can receive classes from local university, Wilmington University.
+The honors academy continues until the 12th grade, and students who stay in the school can receive classes from a local university, Wilmington University.
 In the 2023-2024 school year, the first class of the middle school honors academy graduated from the high school.